timothepoznanski/listeem/README.md

 4. **(Optional) Add your own SSL certificate for HTTPS:**

-    Create a folder named 'ssl' and add your 'privkey.pem' and 'fullchain.pem' files to this folder.
+    Create a folder named `ssl` and add your `privkey.pem` and `fullchain.pem` files to this folder.
 They have to be named exactly this way.

 5. **Run the application:**
     ```bash